learnbyexample/100_page_python_intro/100_page_python_intro.md

 1,2,3,4,5,6,7,8,9,10
 ```

-If `shell=True` cannot be used but shell features as mentioned above is needed, you can use modules like `os`, `glob`, `shutil` and so on as applicable.
+If `shell=True` cannot be used but shell features as quoted above are needed, you can use modules like `os`, `glob`, `shutil` and so on as applicable.
 See also [docs.python: Replacing Older Functions with the subprocess Module](https://docs.python.org/3/library/subprocess.html#replacing-older-functions-with-the-subprocess-module).

 ```ruby
 >>> p = subprocess.run(('echo', os.getenv('HOME')))